lmparppei/Beat/Developer Documentation/About Beat.md

 	Before creating a HTML representation of the screenplay, the content has to be paginated.
 All lines, excluding title page, are sent to...

 `BeatPaginator`
 	The paginator is a mess.
 It's a very complicated process, and some of the code might not be for the faint of heart.
 Pagination lays out the screenplay, and splits elements across multiple pages while handling things like `(MORE)` and `(CONT'D)`.
 It works in an imaginary space and does not have any sort of graphical view, which makes the process a bit esoteric.

+	In its latest iteration, Paginator operates as a queue of pagination operations, and the main class handles the queue and forwards results of the latest operation to the host document/plugin/whatever.
+Actual pagination happens in `BeatPaginationOperation`.

-	An array of pages (which are just arrays of lines) is then returned back to...
+	The resulting array of pages (which are just arrays of lines) is then returned back to...

 `BeatHTMLScript`
 	... which starts iterating through the pages and creates HTML code out of attributed versions of `Line` objects.